nicolomaioli/t3-docker-compose/README.md

 npm run prisma:push
 ```

-## Run production build
+## Run the production build

-To check the production build, either locally or in a CI environment, run:
+To run the production build, either locally or in a CI environment, do:

 ```sh
 # spin up a docker-compose stack with both the database and a prod build of the